TinkerTools/poltype2/README.md

 ### Molecular Dynamics Input Preparation
+* Make a seperate folder from where parameterization files from poltype were made (with new poltype.ini file too)
 * Ligand XYZ and key files are required (such as final.xyz and final.key from Poltype parameterization).
 * For binding free energy compuations, either a host PDB or premade tinker XYZ is required
 * Inputs are inside poltype.ini